HB9VQQ/FarFlux/README.md

 Finally click on "Save & Test" to confirm successful DB connection with your provided credentials.

 If the Test has succeeded you are now ready to build Grafana dashboards.
-To help ypu get started, I have added a simple Dasboard template to the Github Repository.
-You import the Template in Grafana and all you need to change is the name of the Database bucket in each panel to reflect your setting.
+To help you get started, I have added a simple Dasboard Template to the Github Repository.
+You can import the Template in Grafana and all you need to change is the name of the Database bucket in each panel to reflect your setting.